This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Media

-Some companies pay for the cost of promoting a nonprofit event through media sponsorships.
+Some companies cover the cost of promoting a nonprofit event through media sponsorships.
 This could include radio promotions, TV ads, or printed advertisements.

 Corporate and Employee Giving

-Beyond typical corporate sponsorships, there are other forms of corporate giving that can help your nonprofit.
+Beyond typical corporate sponsorships, other forms of corporate giving can help your nonprofit.
 These include automatic payroll deductions, volunteer programs, and corporate matching gifts.
 Read more about these below!

 Benefits of Corporate Sponsorships